Michael Bennett's arrival shouldn't close door on Trey Flowers

 The 6-foot-2, 265-pound Flowers has proven to be a versatile chess piece along the line of scrimmage in the Patriots' multiple scheme, aligning everywhere from outside the tackle to over the center.
 Off the field, he would be a leading candidate to be a team captain if he returns in 2019.

-The 6-foot-4, 274-pound Bennett might be able to do some of the same things as Flowers, but it's notable that most defenses he's been part of over his 10-year career have played a notably different style.
+The 6-foot-4, 274-pound Bennett might be able to do some of the same things as Flowers, but it's notable that most defenses he has been part of over his 10-year career have played a notably different style.
 The Buccaneers, Seahawks and Eagles have primarily been 4-3 units, and seldom altered their looks -- or what techniques they asked their linemen to execute -- as frequently as New England does.

 Because of this, many defensive linemen who play in New England have relayed that it takes a certain selflessness to thrive in the scheme.